-Students may apply for joint degrees with other divisions of the University.
+Students may apply for joint or dual degrees with other divisions of the University.
 The student must gain acceptance to each degree program separately.
-The following joint degrees are the most popular:
+The following joint and dual degrees are the most popular:

 - Business: By using certain courses in partial satisfaction of the requirements for both degrees, a student may be able to earn both the J.D. and the M.B.A. degrees in four calendar years.
 Students may also pursue a J.D./Ph.D. in conjunction with the University of Chicago Booth School of Business.